 What is Medicare?

 Medicare is a nationwide federal health insurance program for people who are 65 or older.
 It also covers younger individuals with disabilities and those meeting certain criteria.
-You become eligible for Medicare coverage when you turn 65 years old.
+Most people become eligible for Medicare coverage when you turn 65 years old.

 So, if you are approaching age 65, congratulations!
 Life has never been better for older Americans!
 And to make sure you enjoy life to the fullest, having adequate health insurance coverage is essential.
 While understanding it all can be tricky, SeniorQuote can help you make the right choices.